Citeck/ecos-time-tracking/README.md

 # `ecos-time-tracking`

-The `ecos-time-tracking` module provides a solution as an aspect to the data type for setting work logs.
+The ecos-time-tracking module provides a solution for setting work logs.
+Module is realized as an aspect to the data type.

 ## Get started

-If you are new to ECOS platform and would like to load the software locally, we recommend you download the Dockerized version from [Demo repository](https://github.com/Citeck/ecos-community-demo).
+If you are new to ECOS platform and would like to run the software locally, we recommend you download the Dockerized version from [Demo repository](https://github.com/Citeck/ecos-community-demo).

 ## Useful Links